Reports on special needs schools in British Columbia (BC)

 BC's biggest cities, Victoria and Vancouver, offer a plethora of support systems for sending your child with special needs to one of the best independent or private schools.
 Other cities, including Kelowna, Surrey, Burnaby, Richmond, Coquitlam and Port Coquitlam, do as well.

-For example, private and independent schools in BC receive provincial grants for students with special needs if they meet the following criteria:
+For example, private and independent schools in BC receive provincial grants for students with special needs (or who are neurodiverse learners) if they meet the following criteria:

 Other private school financial aid options in British Columbia include the following: